Skip to content

 #> name type context

-#> 2 Google organization The company where John works.
+#> 2 Google organization Employer of John

 Example 3: Sentiment analysis